The Eagles End “The Long Run!”

 “Heartache Tonight” is a fun, upbeat rocker written by Henley and Frey along with their friends Bob Seger and J. D. Souther.

 There is a great anecdote on the “History Of The Eagles” documentary where their songwriting friend Andrew Gold says he had a song with handicapping on it, played it for Henley, and then those same claps showed up on “Heartache.”

-Here’s a great live version of the song from that “History” tour:
+Here’s a great live version of the song that I found on youtube: